 Think about it.
-There’s really no better way of gauging what kind of topics you should be putting together then getting it straight from the source.
+There’s really no better way of gauging what kind of topics you should be putting together than getting it straight from the source.
 They are the ones consuming your content, so why shouldn’t they get a say in what they want to see?

-This is critical for businesses who use their content as one of their primary lead generation tools.
+This is critical for businesses that use their content as one of their primary lead generation tools.
 In order to convert your target audience, offering different kinds of content in a variety of vessels increases your chances of engaging them — regardless of what stage of the sales funnel they’re in.

 Share Customer Success Stories through Testimonials

 Testimonials are one of the most powerful forms of content you can utilize.
 Consider this: 70% of people trust recommendations from consumer opinions posted online.
-That means most people trust the experience of someone who they don’t even know.
+That means most people trust the experience of someone they don’t even know.
 While this can be a double-edged sword if the experience is negative, testimonials are your way of controlling the narrative in a positive way.

 Unlike a comment section where anyone is free to say what they want, testimonials are only your greatest hits.
 This is your opportunity to highlight people who are completely satisfied with your product or service.

 Retrieving this kind of content is simple.
-Go back and find your top customers who have not only had a positive experience, but have expressed their loyalty to your product or service.
-Reach out to them individually instead of using an automation software to create a more personalized and meaningful testimonial.
+Go back and find your top customers who have not only had a positive experience but have expressed their loyalty to your product or service.
+Reach out to them individually instead of using automation software to create a more personalized and meaningful testimonial.

 The key question to ask is how your product or service solved a challenge or issue they were faced with.
-Once you have that information, you can easily put together your testimonial centred on that answer.
+Once you have that information, you can easily put together your testimonial centered on that answer.

 How to Enhance Your Sales Funnel with FAQs